Hiraiwa Chikayoshi

 Hiraiwa Chikayoshi (平岩 親吉) was a Japanese daimyō of the early Edo period.
 He ruled the Inuyama Domain.
 According to legend, he was involved in a 1611 plot by Tokugawa Ieyasu to assassinate Toyotomi Hideyori, son and intended successor of Toyotomi Hideyoshi, through use of a poisoned manjū.
 Though the story has been historically discounted, it remains immortalized in a kabuki play.

+In 1576, he assassinate Mizuno Nobumoto, on the order of Tokugawa Ieyasu, who in turn instructed the assassination on the base that Nobumoto were conspiring with the enemies.